Daily Discipline #118

 D. The good ground –one with a steadfast and understanding mind.
 The Word penetrates the whole soul of a man filling the mind, heart,conscience and will.

 Day 21- THE WHEAT AND THE TARES

 Matthew 13: 24-30, 36-43

 The Lord presents the problem of evil in this parable.
-The real, the counterfeit; the good, the bad; these are woven within all areas of human society and will be that way until Christ comes again.
-We are not to expect a Utopian world here in this life.
+The real, the counterfeit; the good, the bad; these are woven within all areas of human society, including the church, and will be that way until Christ comes again.
+We are not to expect a perfect, utopian world here in this life.